MateuszWojtaszek/Ros2fordumb/README.md

     Info messages indicate event and status updates that serve as a visual verification that the system is running as expected.

     Debug messages detail the entire step-by-step process of the system execution.

+# ROSBAG

+ros2 bag is a command line tool for recording data published on topics in your system.
+It accumulates the data passed on any number of topics and saves it in a database.
+You can then replay the data to reproduce the results of your tests and experiments.
+Recording topics is also a great way to share your work and allow others to recreate it.

+  To record the data published to a topic use the command syntax:

+ros2 bag record <topic_name>

+Before running this command on your chosen topic, open a new terminal and move into the bag_files directory you created earlier, because the rosbag file will save in the directory where you run it.

+  You can also record multiple topics, as well as change the name of the file ros2 bag saves to.

+Run the following command:

+ros2 bag record -o subset /turtle1/cmd_vel /turtle1/pose

+The -o option allows you to choose a unique name for your bag file.
+The following string, in this case subset, is the file name.

+  You can see details about your recording by running:

+ros2 bag info <bag_file_name>

+  rosbag play

+  Enter the command:

+ros2 bag play subset

+  You can record data passed on topics in your ROS 2 system using the ros2 bag command.
+Whether you’re sharing your work with others or introspecting on your own experiments, it’s a great tool to know about.